TrevorBuchanan/AgAIDResearch/README.md

     the rest of the data with the existing values; resulting in skewed accuracy.
     * Bug where the prediction data would be backwards (according to time, i.e. starting at end, whole data, and ending with beginning (one day of data))
+* 07/03/2024 - Log start and end dates of all plots, add ability to normalize any inputs, use r-squared and RMSE when measuring performance (r-squared not used, but function exists), get all VIs when parsing data and add them to the visualization (used later for multivariate LSTM model), train models with new changes

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/